 - How can we feed back to our friends on what we talk about/work on/decide

 - What does it mean to be fair and how can we make sure that we are making fair decisions.

-All the above will be worked on through play and games, activities and some discussion, always using lots of visuals.
+All the above will be worked on through play and games, activities and some discussion, always using lots of visuals and appropriate communication aids.

-The feed-back to classes and the whole school will also be through visual, e.g. displays, posters, ‘council news’
+The feed-back to classes and the whole school will also be through visuals e.g. displays, symbols in assemblies and through Grapevine articles.